udacity/CarND-Term1-Starter-Kit/README.md

 docker run -it --rm -p 8888:8888 -v ${pwd}:/src udacity/carnd-term1-starer-kit
 ```

-If you're on Mac or Linux:
+If you're on Mac or Linux or the above command didn't work:

 ```sh
 docker run -it --rm -p 8888:8888 -v `pwd`:/src udacity/carnd-term1-starer-kit